Ammunition technician: Scope of work

 ATs are employed within the Royal Logistic Corps of the British Army and are the technical experts in storing and processing ammunition in base depots or field storage sites at home or on operations where safety in storage is paramount to overall force protection.
-Being an Ammunition Technician calls for intelligence, clear thinking and analytical skills, a calm outlook coupled with excellent attention to detail, discipline and courage.
-ATs develop specialist skills to look after the MoDs global stockpiles of ammunition by carrying out surveillance tasks, testing, inspecting, maintaining and disposing of all sorts of ammunition, from bullet clips, anti-aircraft guided weapon systems, mines, mortars, tank rounds and aircraft bombs.
-The Ammunition Technician profession is not exclusive to the UK MoD but similar technical personnel also exist in the Canadian, Australian RAAOC, and New Zealand RNZALR.
-Ammunition Technicians trained at the Defence EOD Munitions Search School, Kineton also work on loan service engagements in a number of African, Far Eastern and Middle Eastern armed forces.
+ATs develop specialist skills to look after the Ministry of Defence stockpiles of ammunition by carrying out surveillance tasks, testing, inspecting, maintaining and disposing of all sorts of ammunition, from bullet clips, anti-aircraft guided weapon systems, mines, mortars, tank rounds and aircraft bombs.
+The Ammunition Technician profession also exists in the Canadian Department of National Defence, Australian RAAOC, and New Zealand RNZALR.
+Ammunition Technicians trained at the Defence Explosive Ordnance Disposal, Munitions and Search School, also work on loan service engagements in a number of African, Far Eastern and Middle Eastern armed forces.

-In the United Kingdom, bomb disposal is carried out by two of three services (Royal Navy, and the Royal Logistic Corps and Royal Engineers of the British Army).
-The majority of counter terrorist bomb disposal and conventional munitions disposal activity in the UK is carried out by the Ammunition Technicians of the Royal Logistic Corps, the Royal Navy Clearance Divers deal with items below the high water mark and underwater tasks.
-The Royal Engineers deal with minefields, conventional, and German WWII aircraft bombs that occasionally turn up.
+In the United Kingdom, bomb disposal is carried out by the Royal Navy and the Royal Logistic Corps and Royal Engineers branches of the British Army.
+The majority of counter terrorist bomb disposal and conventional munitions disposal activity in the UK is carried out by the Ammunition Technicians of the Royal Logistic Corps, while the Royal Navy Clearance Divers deal with items below the high water mark and underwater tasks.
+The Royal Engineers deal with minefields, conventional, and German WWII aircraft bombs.